 At Camp Denali and North Face Lodge we specialize in learning vacations for active travelers who seek more than a brief introduction to Denali National Park.
 If you want to hike Denali’s backcountry, to observe its wildlife, and to understand more about the sub-arctic, we aim to exceed your expectations.
 Our guides are naturalists and educators, each with a depth of

-You don't have to be capable of scaling Mount McKinley to enjoy Camp Denali or North Face Lodge.
-All you need is the ability to negotiate uneven ground, an enthusiasm for walking, rain or shine, and a spirit of adventure.
+general natural history knowledge and a particular interest of their own.
+They are experienced backcountry travelers and skilled leaders.
+You don't have to be capable of scaling Denali to enjoy our hikes at Camp Denali or North Face Lodge.
+All you need are good hiking boots, an enthusiasm for walking, rain or shine, and a spirit of adventure.

 Each day we offer guided group hikes organized by level of physical activity.
 Naturalist guides who share their knowledge of the landscape, wildlife and history enrich all hikes.
 Camp Denali and North Face Lodge enjoy a unique, historic status of being able to hike both deep in the park near Wonder Lake, as well as in the park's two-million acre, trail-less Wilderness.

 The “Stren” is for guests who want to learn about Denali’s ecology from our naturalist guides while hiking at a steady pace for longer distances and gaining significant elevation.
 Hikers must be prepared for stream crossings, steep climbs and descents, exposed hillside traverses, scree or loose, rocky footing, and patches of thick brush.
 Your effort will be rewarded with the extra cookies you packed from our bakery and the exhilaration of personal accomplishment in Denali’s rugged terrain.

 4-6 miles, up to 1800 feet elevation gain.
 All day outing.